Ritrot2468/Semantic-Search-Engine-BetterReads-/README.md

 Our application is an intelligent, social book discovery platform tailored to passionate readers who want a more engaging and personalized experience than traditional apps like Goodreads.
 It allows users to explore and write reviews for books; receive personalized reading recommendations; and curate reading wishlists.
 By storing book metadata, user preferences, and behavioral insights, the platform delivers a highly individualized user experience.
 Built on MongoDB, it features account management, a natural language processing (NLP)–powered search engine, a reading recommendation system, and interactive user features.

-## Instruction for run the app with Docker
+## Instruction for running the app with Docker

 Clone the repository and run with Docker Compose.
 In your bash terminal, run: